Why get Root Canal Therapy?

-Cavities are tiny holes in enamel which, if not treated right away continue to expand into larger holes.
+Cavities are tiny holes in the enamel that, if not treated right away continue to expand into larger holes.
 Where there is a hole, there is an opening for bacteria to invade the inner parts of the tooth, where tissues are softer and infection can more easily progress.
-Once infection has reached the pulp at the center of the tooth, intense pain is likely to occur – either acute pain and a swollen face, or intermittent toothaches.
+Once the infection has reached the pulp at the center of the tooth, intense pain is likely to occur – either acute pain and a swollen face or intermittent toothaches.

 Root canal therapy takes place in three steps:

 Diagnosis – Examination, and x-rays pinpoint the problem.
 Antibiotics to fight infection and medications to relieve pain may also be prescribed.

 Treatment – The procedure may immediately follow diagnosis, or take place after the course of antibiotics.
 From the patient’s perspective, the treatment feels similar to getting a filling.
 However, if you are nervous about getting a root canal, we offer nitrous oxide to help you relax during the procedure.
 After the mouth is thoroughly numbed, the tooth is opened, relieving painful pressure.
 Areas of damage are removed.
 The pulp chamber and root canals are cleaned and sanitized.
 The tooth is sealed and protected with an interim crown.

 Restoration – Root canal therapy may cause the tooth to become brittle since there is no longer blood flow.
 A crown restoration is necessary to strengthen the tooth and prevent further damage.